-- Identify, assess, and monitor the progress of all pupils, implementing the school's graduated approach to identifying and monitoring the progress of these pupils. - Track and monitor provision impact and outcomes as appropriate e.g. Learning Coach and Family Engagement Officer intervention via Provision Map. - Liaise with teaching staff on pupil provision and progress. - Oversee records of all pupils in their Year Group and liaise with the ALN department to update One Page Profiles and Target Sheets when reviewed within the normal assessment cycle. - Contribute to the annual reviews of statutory documentation, including IDPs / Statements of SEN. - Attend reviews and discussions on pupil progress with parents and outside agencies, as appropriate. - Work alongside the Form Tutor in ensuring that the day-to-day provision of pupils' learning needs are met.
+- ★ Identify, assess, and monitor the progress of all pupils. - ★ Liaise with teaching staff on pupil provision and progress. - ★ Oversee records of all pupils in their Year Group and liaise with the ALN department to update One Page Profiles and Target Sheets when reviewed within the normal assessment cycle. - ★ Contribute to the annual reviews of statutory documentation, including IDPs / Statements of SEN. - ★ Attend reviews and discussions on pupil progress with parents and outside agencies, as appropriate. - ★ Work alongside the Form Tutor in ensuring that the day to day provision of pupils' learning needs are met.